lindsayroberts/ap/assignments/aroundTheHouse.md

 In this problem, we want you to think even more outside the box than that.
 Recall that we defined a computer as a device that accepts input, and processes it in some way to produce a result automatically.
 Surely there exists some device in your home that adheres to that definition but isn’t something that before now you would have readily called a computer.
 If you can’t think of any such device in your home, feel free to venture beyond those four walls and pick any device with which you may be familiar.

-Open a text editor and create a file called ‘house’ (be sure that the file extension is either .doc, .docx, .pdf, or .txt).
+Create a new Word document (or GoogleDoc).
 In no more than 400 words, describe this device in detail.
 You may wish to consider questions such as:

 *What does the device look like?